A Phased Approach for Safely Reopening Public Libraries

 - Determine social distancing processes and prepare building appropriately

-- Staff training on safety techniques and new service procedures
+- Train staff on safety techniques, new policies, and new service procedures

 As libraries prepare to reopen, administrators and staff should keep in mind that it’s not just one’s physical health and well-being that needs to be taken care of, but also one’s emotional and mental well-being.
 This is a stressful time for everyone, and everyone copes with stress differently.